erobertus/auto-config-updater/README.md

 ## Contact

-For any questions or issues, please contact [Eugene Robertus](mailto:erobertus@indexdynamic.com).
+For any questions or issues, please contact Eugene Robertus at [erobertus@indexdynamic.com](mailto:erobertus@indexdynamic.com).